 While I was impatiently waiting for the bread to cool so I could slice into it, butter popped in my head out of nowhere.
 Then, I started daydreaming about smothering some freshly whipped honey butter on top of that warm banana nut bread and got a little too excited.
 Do I have what I need?
 Butter and honey, check.

 Although I’ve made honey butter before, I wanted it to be more of a sweet hint of honey in the butter rather than it be overpowering.
 If you like for your honey butter to be sweeter than mine, feel free to add more honey!
-The quality of your butter will also make a difference, and I have fallen completely in love with Challenge Butter because of the richness and creamy consistency.
 So, I whipped up a batch of the honey butter while slicing a few pieces from the loaf, slathered some on a piece, then sat down to take a bite.

 My teeth sank in to that incredibly soft and moist loaf with the crunch of pecans and rich sweetness from the honey butter, and I may have had a moment of bliss as my eyes clothes as I chewed softly, savoring every single bite.
 I got up from my seat, shaking my head and how much I enjoyed that piece.
 How about another piece?
 Part of my job with recipe creation is quality assurance, so it only made sense to have another piece.
 You know, just to make sure.